rokucommunity/rooibos/docs/index.md

 Becuase the test output has a convenient status at the end of the output, you can simply parse the last line of output from the telnet session to ascertain if your CI build's test succeeded or failed.

+Note that rooibos doesn't need any special paramters to run.
+If you follow the standard setup the tests will run.
+Simply ensure that your build system includes, or does not include rooibosDist.brs (and better still, _all_ of your tests), depending on whether you wish to run the tests or not.

 An example make target might look like

 ```